jwikman/sql-server-2014-alwayson-existing-vnet-and-AD/Readme.md

 ```

+## Template Parameters

-You will be prompted for the following parameters
+When deploying from this template, you will be prompted for the parameters listed below.

-+ **newStorageAccountNamePrefix:** - specify the prefix for the new storage account names
-+ **locationFromTemplate:** - specify a valid location for the deployment
-+ **adminPassword:** - the administrator password for the VMs and Domain
-+ **sqlServerServiceAccountPassword:** the password for the account that SQL Server will run as

-## Notable Variables

 |Name|Description|
 |:---|:---------------------|